Looping is the last basic construct that we haven't learned yet in Rust. Rust has

 Rust's control-flow analysis treats this construct differently than a

-, since we know that it will always loop.
+while true, since we know that it will always loop.
 The details of what

 that means aren't super important to understand at this stage, but in